orthopus/01-WorkHook/README.md

 **WARNING:** Making a DIY version of the hook can be quite complex and dangerous.
 These are the reasons why ORTHOPUS will not be sharing a MAKING MANUAL for the Work Hook here.
 But if you feel comfortable with the making process, please don't hesitate to ask us for the files.

-However we share the 3D models of the different hook configurations and they can be found on the Work Hook deposit [here](/src) with the corresponding [mechanical drawings](/src/DRW-0112-1xxx-WorkHook.pdf).
+However we share the 3D models of the different hook configurations and they can be found on the Work Hook repository [here](/src) with the corresponding [mechanical drawings](/src/DRW-0112-1xxx-WorkHook.pdf).

 [![Work_Hook_Fusion360viewer](assets/Work_Hook_Fusion360viewer.JPG)](https://orthopus8.autodesk360.com/g/shares/SH919a0QTf3c32634dcf7ff1727865eb443b)